ShlomieBerg/packageVulnerabilities/README.md

 # packageVulnerabilities

-Create an .env file on your local machine and add GITHUB-ACCESS-TOKEN.
+After pulling this project Create an .env file on your local machine and add GITHUB-ACCESS-TOKEN.

 Scan endpoint supports only Github securityVulnerabilities GraphQL API at this moment.